Last Updated: June 16th, 2026

 - Sellers face more competition, especially if their home needs repairs, updates, or has a functional drawback.

-- Buyers gain leverage—not necessarily to “lowball,” but to negotiate repairs, closing credits, and better terms.
+- Buyers gain leverage, not necessarily to “lowball,” but to negotiate repairs, closing credits, and better terms.

 - The gap widens between homes that are move-in ready and homes that are dated or distressed, because buyers have alternatives.

-3) Local Economic Conditions Will Drive Results
+3) Local Economic Conditions Are Driving Results

 Virginia’s demand is closely linked to: